 Details: Dir.
 Robin Hardy.
 Perf.
 Edward Woodward, Christopher Lee, Britt Ekland.
 British Lion Film Corp., 1973.
 Based on the novel Ritual by David Pinner and Anthony Shaffer (uncredited).

-Synopsis: In this cult film, Sergeant Howie (Woodward) investigates the apparent disappearance of a girl on a remote island.
+Synopsis: In this cult film, Sergeant Howie (Edward Woodward) investigates the apparent disappearance of a girl on a remote island.
 The inhabitants of the island practice pagan rituals and deny any knowledge of the missing girl.
 In one scene, Howie visits an office with a sign on the door that reads, “Registrar of Births, Deaths, and Marriages.
 Authorised Registrar for Civil Marriages.”
-He asks to see the Index of Death, and the woman in the office (played by Ingrid Pitt) immediately asks if he has authority.
-Later, he searches for the missing girl and enters a house’s bathroom–the woman from the Registrar’s ofice is in a half-tub of water, naked, with her hair pinned up.
-The credits list Ingrid Pitt’s role as “The Librarian,” even though she works in a office clearly marked as Registrar.
+He asks to see the Index of Death, and the woman in the office (Ingrid Pitt) reluctantly complies.
+Later, he searches for the missing girl and enters a house’s bathroom — the woman from the Registrar’s office is in a half-tub of water, naked.
+There is also a brief scene in the public library, but Ingrid Pitt does not appear in that scene.
+The credits list Ingrid Pitt’s role as “The Librarian” — and she has given many interviews stating that she played the “nymphomaniac librarian” — even though she is only seen working in the Registrar’s office.

-Role Call: Ingrid Pitt as Librarian—Naughty Librarian (female)
+Role Call: Ingrid Pitt as Librarian—Naughty Librarian and Information Provider (female)

 Details: Dir.
 Gustav Machatý.
 Perf.
 Ruth Hussey, Tom Neal, Samuel S. Hinds.
 MGM, 1939.
 Based on the play by Bayard Veiller.